Ioakim-A/Hackathon23-FoodWasteApp/README.md

 This project uses NPM, React.js and MySQL, so you will need these technologies up and running on your computer.

 To setup, you need to run 'npm install' in both foodcycler-frontend and foodcycler-backend.
+To run the frontend, you will also need API keys for the Google Maps API and the Edamam API.

 Then, you will need to run 'npm start' in the foodcycler-frontend directory and 'npm run dev' in the foodcycler-backend directory.